(Re-posted from January 20, 2013)

 Dr. Jobe has authored more than 140 medical publications and has edited seven books written by his colleagues.
 Additionally, he has received two Honorary Doctorate Awards in the U.S. and one in Japan.

 Since that historic first-ever Tommy John surgery in 1974, it is estimated that Dr. Jobe’s procedure has saved or prolonged the careers of more than 150 professional baseball players (and counting) and more than a thousand worldwide.
-My only regret is that Dr. Jobe didn’t discover his miracle procedure eight years earlier and that it’s not called ‘Sandy Koufax Surgery’ instead.
+It’s unfortunate that Dr. Jobe didn’t discover his miracle procedure a mere eight years earlier - then it would have been known as ‘Sandy Koufax Surgery’ instead.
 Can you imagine?

 Today the soon to be 88-year-old Dr. Jobe still serves as a clinical professor for the Department of Orthopedics for Keck School of Medicine at USC.
 He remains a member of the Dodgers front office serving as Special Advisor to the Chairman, along with Dodger legends Don Newcombe and Tommy Lasorda.